-Going to see a counsellor provides you with a safe, confidential space and time dedicated to you and whatever you wish to talk, or write about, with a person who really listens to what you have to say, will follow where you go and tries to understand how you feel or act the way you do.This person is someone who will not judge or criticise you.
+A counsellor is a person who really listens to what you have to say, will follow where you go and tries to understand how you feel or act the way you do.
+They help you to find your own way and discover your own inner strength that can help you in the future.This person is someone who will not judge or criticise you.

-Sometimes you don't feel able to talk to friend and family if the problem concerns them.
+Sometimes you don't feel able to talk to friends and family if the problem concerns them.
 At other times you don't want to worry them.
 This is when a counsellor can help you, they are not connected to anyone in your family, they are independent and impartial.

 By exploring things together you will be able to find your own way forward.
 You will develop a greater understanding of your feelings and emotions, find ways to change them if you wish or accept them and feel able to face life again.